 Participant observation: This involves the anthropologist taking part in a social context and simultaneously observing and documenting human culture and interaction.
 The focus can also be extended to include the interaction between products and consumers, organisations and people, technology and human beings, or doctors and patients.

 Qualitative interviews: These involve asking open questions about the respondents’ experiences, perspectives, etc.

 Overall, these methods are an excellent way to explore human interaction, behaviour, social structures, attitudes and points of view in various cultural contexts.

-Anthropology is an innovative discipline, because it reflectively, critically and continuously engages in dialogue with a view to challenging and developing social life and social structures at all levels of society.
+Anthropology is an innovative discipline because it reflectively, critically and continuously seeks to understand, challenge and develope social life and social structures at all levels of society.
 Anthropologists are professionally aware of their own prejudices.
 They also know how to put these prejudices on hold in order to retain an open mind in their approach to and understanding of other people’s perspectives, cultures and social structures.
 Anthropology often deals with aspects of life that are statistically inexplicable.
 With what is called “human/cultural aspects”.

 Anthropologists have the methodical and theoretical competences to perform analyses of human interaction in man-made structures and in interaction with technology, the environment, physical spaces, etc. Anthropological analyses examine and explain people’s motives for acting as they do.
 This includes people’s attitudes, behaviour and cultures.

-People often do what they say they are going to do.
-But in many cases people actually do more than they say they are going to do.
-This is because they also do things which are tacit.
-For instance, they have habits and perform actions in ways that they take for granted, which is why they do not bother to explain them to others.
+Anthropologists are experts in detecting people's tacit behaviour.
+Often people actually do more than they say they do.
+This is because people have habits and perform actions that they take for granted which is why they do not bother to explain them to others.
 This type of information cannot be detected by surveys, but it can be detected by anthropological methods.